kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(1\) Identify fatigue critical baseline structure for all airplane model variations and derivatives approved under the type certificate; and

-\(2\) Develop and submit to the responsible Aircraft Certification Service office for review and approval, a list of the structure identified under paragraph (b)(1) of this section and, upon approval, make the list available to persons required to comply with §26.47 and §§121.1109 and 129.109 of this chapter.
+\(2\) Develop and submit to the responsible Aircraft Certification Service office for review and approval, a list of the structure identified under paragraph (b)(1) of this section and, upon approval, make the list available to persons required to comply with [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.47   Holders of and applicants for a supplemental type certificate—Alterations and repairs to alterations.|§26.47]] and §[[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.1109   Supplemental inspections.|§121.1109]] and 129.109 of this chapter.

 \(c\) *Existing and future published repair data.* For repair data published by a holder of a type certificate that is current as of January 11, 2008 and for all later published repair data, the holder of a type certificate must—